-Carved between 2nd Century BC and 6th Century AD, Ajanta Caves are excavated in a horse-shoe shaped bend of rock surface nearly 76 m in height overlooking the Waghur River.
+Carved between 2nd Century BC and 6th Century AD, Ajanta Caves are excavated in a horseshoe-shaped bend of rock surface nearly 76 m in height overlooking the Waghur River.
 The complex consists of 29 rock-cut cave monuments built during the Satavahana period and the Vakataka period.
 The caves at Ajanta are famous for beautiful mural paintings and sculptures that depict tales of Jatakas.
 The world-famous paintings at Ajanta also fall into two broad phases.
-The earliest is noticed in the form of fragmentary specimens in Cave 9 & 10, which are among the must-visit places as part of Ajanta tour packages.
-The second phase of paintings started around the 5th - 6th centuries and the specimen of these exemplary paintings could be noticed in Cave 1, 2, 16 and 17.
+The earliest is noticed in the form of fragmentary specimens in Cave 9 & 10, which are among the must-visit places as part of Ajanta holiday packages.
+The second phase of paintings started around the 5th - 6th centuries and the specimen of these exemplary paintings could be noticed in Cave 1, 2, 16, and 17.

 Various incidents from the life of Gautama Buddha and the Jataka Tales are represented and recreated on the walls of these caves.
 It can be visited along with Aurangabad tour packages.